 Remarkably, the unpleasant odor emitted by the pink and white blossom of the kapok attracts bats, and as these mammals fly from one tree to another to feed upon their nectar, they facilitate pollination.

-Unsurprisingly, given its size and the sculptural elegance of its structure, traditionally the kapok has been regarded as a sacred tree by native cultures throughout the regions where it thrives.
-In parts of the Caribbean, it is known variously as the “god tree” or “devil tree”, while in Mesoamerica the Mayan culture believed that the souls of the dead ascended to the celestial world via its great branches.
+Unsurprisingly, given its great size and the sculptural elegance of its structure, traditionally the kapok has been regarded as a sacred tree by native cultures throughout the regions where it thrives.
+In parts of the Caribbean, it is known variously as the “god tree” or “devil tree”, while in Mesoamerica the Mayan culture believed that the souls of the dead ascended to the celestial world via its soaring branches.